findthefunction/goldendwarf/NLP_analysis/test_files/README.md

 - Flair Sentiment Model
    - word embedding model
-      - words recognized in the form of a real-value vector where words close in promiximity in the vector space are assumed to have similar meaning.
+      - words recognized in the form of a real-value vector where words close in proximity in the vector space are assumed to have similar meaning.
    - accounts for spelling errors
    - pre-trained recurrent neural network accounting for word and letter sequencing